MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 - If you’re new to Microsoft, subscribe through the Guides Trial page.
 Step-by-step instructions for installing the app and signing up for a free trial are provided below.

-  - Calling us at 1-888-477-7989, or
+  - Calling us at 1-888-477-7989 NOTE THAT THIS IS A PLACEHOLDER PHONE NUMBER!!!, or

   - Requesting to be contacted at [http://aka.ms/getmixedreality/](http://aka.ms/getmixedreality/).

 ### Subscribe through the Guides Trial page

-1. Go to sign up for a Dynamics 365 Guides Trial (NEED TO ADD MARKETING LINK HERE WHEN WE HAVE IT), and then follow the instructions to create your user credentials for the trial.
+1. Go to [the Dynamics 365 Guides sign-up page](aka.ms/GuidesSignUp), and then follow the instructions to create your user credentials for the trial.

 2. After signing up, you’ll be prompted to sign in with the credentials you created in Step 1.
 After signing in, you’ll see the Office 365 landing page: